OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:32

-But it was necessary to celebrate and be glad, because this brother of yours was dead and is alive again; he was lost and is found.’”
+But it was necessary to celebrate and be glad, because this brother of yours was as if he was dead but now he is alive again; he was lost and is found.’”